percentchunk/Smart-Garden-Probe/README.md

 # Smart-Garden-Probe
 A customized XIAO RP2040-powered macropad with an OLED display and I2C soil sensor for smart garden monitoring.
+The idea for this project was to have a user interact with the device, while the display gives readings from the garden probe in a compact manner.